owncloud/ocis/services/auth-basic/README.md

 # Auth-Basic Service

-The oCIS Auth Basic service provides basic authentication for those clients who cannot handle OIDC.
+The oCIS Auth Basic service provides basic authentication for those clients who cannot handle OpenID Connect.
 This is a rare case, is usually not necessary and mainly used for tests or development.

 The `auth-basic` service is responsible for validating authentication of incoming requests.
 To do so, it will use the configured `auth manager`, see the `Auth Managers` section.
 Only HTTP basic auth requests to ocis will involve the `auth-basic` service.